Fred Phelps: Electoral politics

 Phelps ran in Kansas Democratic Party primaries five times, but never won.
 These included races for governor in 1990, 1994, and 1998, receiving about 15 percent of the vote in 1998.
 In the 1992 Democratic Party primary for U.S. Senate, Phelps received 31 percent of the vote.
 Phelps ran for mayor of Topeka in 1993 and 1997.

-Phelps supported Al Gore in the 1988 Democratic Party presidential primary election.
-In his 1984 Senate race, Gore had opposed a "gay bill of rights" and stated that homosexuality was not something that "society should affirm", a position Gore had publicly changed by 2000 as his official position.
+Phelps and the WBC actively supported Al Gore in the 1988 Democratic Party presidential primary election, with reports stating that Phelps and his church provided housing and other support for campaign workers in Kansas.
+Phelps' son, Fred Phelps Jr., was selected to be one of Gore's delegates from Kansas at the Democratic Party Convention in Atlanta.
+In his 1984 Senate campaign, Gore ran on a platform that included opposition to a "gay bill of rights" and stated that homosexuality was not something that "society should affirm."
+By 2000, Gore had publicly changed his official stance on gay rights to more closely align with the mainstream of the Democratic Party.
 Phelps stated that he supported Gore because of these earlier comments.

 In 1996 Phelps opposed Clinton's (and Gore's) re-election because of the administration's support for gay rights; the Westboro congregation picketed a 1997 inaugural ball.

 Saddam Hussein

 In 1997, Phelps wrote a letter to Iraqi President Saddam Hussein, praising his regime for being "the only Muslim state that allows the Gospel of our Lord Jesus Christ to be freely and openly preached on the streets".